nucypher/nucypher/docs/source/architecture/sub_stakes.rst

 ^^^^^^^^^^^^
 *Used in methods* : ``confirmActivity()``

-Disabled winding down parameter (by default) guarantees that worker must call ``confirmActivity()`` at least N times after parameter will be turned on to unlock sub-stake, where N is locking duration of sub-stake.
-Thus unlocking date for each sub-stakes shifts by 1 period each period (duration remains the same).
-In case when winding down is enabled, each ``confirmActivity()`` (no more than once in a period) leads to decreasing of locking duration of each sub-stake.
-If worker calls ``confirmActivity()`` each period then unlocking date remains unchanged.
+A disabled "winding down" parameter (default) guarantees that the worker must call ``confirmActivity()`` at least N times after the parameter is enabled to unlock the sub-stake, where N is the locking duration of sub-stake.
+When disabled, the unlock date for each sub-stakes shifts forward by 1 period after each period i.e. the duration continues to remain the same until the parameter is enabled.
+Once the "winding down" parameter is enabled, each call to ``confirmActivity()`` (no more than once in a period) leads to a reduction of locking duration for each sub-stake, and the unlock date no longer changes.

 **Example:**